Keyboard shortcuts

 You can access these dependencies by decorating your method parameters with the @Inject decorator on any Cloesce Model or Service method:

-import { Service, GET, WranglerEnv } from 'cloesce/backend';
+import { Service, Get, WranglerEnv } from 'cloesce/backend';

 @WranglerEnv